achun/tom-toml/README.md

 dc = "eqdc10"
 ```

-Read the username and password like this:
+Read the ip and dc like this:

 ```go
 import (